iquevedom/bamazon-CLI-app/README.md

 ## Future code development

-    - Add a new product.
-    - Add a departments table for create a View Product Sales by Department including:
+    - Build a complete RDBMS for the management of the business including tables like :
+      - Human Reources,
-      - product sales,
+      - Supliers,
-      - total profits,
+      - Customers.
-      - summary of the highest-grossing departments.

 ## Author